CodeYourFuture/immersive-go-course/multiple-servers/README.md

 We can see from the examples above that there is a bit variance in the performance of the requests.
 Look at the median and max values for `Total:` — they are quite different!
 Some of our requests are taking a long time.

+This issue is happening because our server is struggling to keep up with the all the requests we are sending it: maybe it's running out of CPU or memory to handle so many requests!

 Let's see what we can do about that.

+---

-> By the way: dealing with this in the way we're about it to is unrealistic: we haven't looked into **why** there is such variance.
+Important!
+Dealing with this in the way we're about it to is unrealistic: we haven't looked into **why** there is such variance.
 In the real world we'd definitely do that first.
+And load testing on locally, on your computer, is a bad way to do it: it doesn't simulate the kinds of real requests that your server would receive, and it doesn't adequately capture important details like the real hardware and the network that is getting data to and from your server.
+Also, the load testing actually _uses_ some real CPU and memory that would otherwise be used by the server.

+The key takeaway here is: load test with realistic requests using a computer that is similar to the one you'll use to host the real server, and don't load test a server from the same computer it is running one.

+---

-In the real world, one way to deal with this issue is to run multiple copies of the same server and have the load balancer distribute requests to them.
+One way to deal with this performance issue is to run multiple copies of the same server and have the load balancer distribute requests to them.
 This is why it's called load balancing: the load (requests) to the server is balanced (distributed) across multiple underlying servers.

 Let's balance load across 3 copies of the API server: investigate the [upstream](http://nginx.org/en/docs/http/ngx_http_upstream_module.html) module in nginx.
 Remember that each copy of the API server needs to run on different port!